 The Most Common Causes of Car Accidents

-These are some of the most common causes of car accidents in the United States, in no particular order:
+These are some of the most common causes of car accidents and vehicle collision losses in the United States, in no particular order:

 1. Distracted driving